-Persons wishing to apply to the Doctoral Program should refer to the "AY2025 Admission Guide: Doctoral Program, Graduate School of Information Science and Technology," and must contact the faculty advisor of your choice for a face-to-face or online interview based on your past history, research history, research capabilities, and research plans.
+Persons wishing to apply to the Doctoral Program should refer to the "AY2026 Admission Guide: Doctoral Program, Graduate School of Information Science and Technology," and must contact the faculty advisor of your choice for a face-to-face or online interview based on your past career, research history, research capabilities, and research plans.

-The interview must be completed between April 19 (Friday) and May 28 (Tuesday), 2024, for Summer Entrance Examinations or between October 10 (Thursday) and November 8 (Friday), 2024, for Winter Entrance Examinations.
-Enter the date of the interview in "Field 1 for Department-Specific Information" in the web application system.
+The interview must be completed between April 18 (Friday) and May 27 (Tuesday), 2025, for Summer Entrance Examinations or between October 9 (Thursday) and November 7 (Friday), 2025, for Winter Entrance Examinations.
+Enter the date of the interview with the faculty advisor of your choice in "Field 1 for Department-Specific Information" in the web application system.
 Applicants may not be allowed to take the examinations if they fail to complete this procedure.